14 transactional email examples to get you inspired

 Next steps for refunds or vouchers

-In the transactional email below, easyJet show the booking reference and itinerary for the canceled flight, and include quick links to their customer service and ‘manage bookings’ page, so that the customer can easily find a solution.
+easyJet’s transactional email shows the booking reference and itinerary for the canceled flight, and includes quick links to their customer service and ‘manage bookings’ page so the customer can easily find a solution.

 7. The shipping confirmation email 📦

 Your order is on its way!
-This is definitely one of the most exciting emails that pops up in our inboxes.
+The shipping email is definitely one of the most exciting emails that pop up in our inboxes.
 Be sure to include a CTA which people can click on to track their deliveries.

-Tatcha’s shipping confirmation email ticks all the boxes, with a handy CTA button at the top of the page, so that customers can track their order in real-time.
+Tatcha’s shipping confirmation email ticks all the boxes, with a handy CTA button at the top of the page, so that customers can track their orders in real-time.

 8. The delivery confirmation email ✅